shivanigithub/http-cache-partitioning/README.md

 This section details the pros and cons of the various possible partitioning keys.

-### Partition using top frame origin
+### Partition using top frame origin/site: Double keying

-Each frame’s cache is shared with all other frames on the page and with other pages with the same top-frame origin.
+Each frame’s cache is shared with all other frames on the page and with other pages with the same top-frame site.

 **Benefits**

-*   **Isolation between cross-origin pages:** Two top-frame documents with different origins will not share the cache, and therefore will not be able to determine if the other loaded a given resource.
+*   **Isolation between cross-site pages:** Two top-frame documents with different origins/sites will not share the cache, and therefore will not be able to determine if the other loaded a given resource.
-*   **Precedence in other browsers:** A variant of this approach (uses top frame eTLD+1 instead of top frame origin) has been implemented in Safari for over five years now.
+*   **Precedence in other browsers:** Partitioning using top frame eTLD+1 has been implemented in Safari for over five years now.

 **Challenges/Limitations**